 - Barreaux A. et al. Malaria Journal.
 2019, 18: 298

 - Oumbouke A. et al. Malaria Journal.
 2018, 17: 374

-We executed a Demonstration Pilot in the Tanzanian village Mngeta in 2014 and 2015, where 1800 houses received Eave Tubes.
-This showed that Eave Tubes can be successfully implemented in remote rural areas.
+In 2014, we installed In2Care EaveTubes in 1800 houses in Mngeta village in the Kilomero vally in Tanzania.
+This was part of ou EU FP7 MCD Project and showed that Eave Tubes can be successfully implemented in remote rural areas.
 92% of participants reported to be satisfied with the product and perceived a reduction in mosquito nuisance.